LRBSL/documentation/docs/01-Introduction/solution.md

 By this application, we are only addressed two main use cases of the land registration process in Sri Lanka. which are,

-1. Land ownership changes from a person to another
+1. Land ownership changing from a person to another
 2. Land forking/partitioning to two child lands without ownership change

 In the implementation, **Hyperledger-Fabric** open-source permissioned distributed ledger framework is used for the blockchain and **Angular CLI** is used for the web-based frontend application development.